adrianhoehne/Sf2_Batch_Recording/README.md

 # Sf2_Batch_Recording
-Script to make samples for SamplerBox from sf2
+Script to make samples for SamplerBox from sf2 for Mac OSX

 http://www.samplerbox.org/